LevieTech/api-quote-generator/README.md

+# Quote Generator API Application

+**Overview**
+Welcome to the Quote Generator API application!
+This project is in its early stages of development and aims to provide users with a seamless and engaging experience centered around discovering and managing their favorite quotes.
+With the Quote Generator API, users can register an account, log in securely, search for quotes, and curate a collection of their favorite quotes.

+# Key Features

+1. User Registration and Authentication: Users can create accounts and securely log in to personalize their experience with the app.
+2. Quote Generation: The application provides a collection of inspirational, motivational, and thought-provoking quotes that users can explore.
+These quotes can serve as a source of inspiration and wisdom.
+3. Search Functionality: Users can search for specific quotes or topics of interest, making it easy to find quotes that resonate with them.
+4. Favorite Quotes: The app allows users to save their favorite quotes to revisit later.
+These favorite quotes are conveniently stored in a separate section for easy access.
+5. User-Friendly Interface: The user interface is designed to be intuitive, making it straightforward for users to navigate and interact with the app.

 # Prime Project Starter
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).